wocherw/datasciencecoursera/README.md

 			combined train			563 columns, 		2,947 rows

 			The rows from both combinations were merged together.
 				563 columns, 5,894 rows

 ###	Step 2.
 Extract only the measurements on the mean and standard deviation for each measurement.
 	A search was made for all columns with either mean or std in the name 86 columns matched this criteria.
-		the ID and Activity columns were also included
+		The ID and Activity columns were also included

-		the resulting data was
+		The resulting data was
 			88 columns, 5,894 rows

 ###	Step 3.
 Uses descriptive activity names to name the activities in the data set
 	The "activity_labels.txt" file provided contained the mappings of activity number to name.
 	The activity column in the data set was updated to have the names instead of the numbers.

-###	4. Appropriately labels the data set with descriptive variable names.
+###	Step 4.
+Appropriately labels the data set with descriptive variable names.

 	I took a very simplistic approach to doing this.

 	I ran several statements to
 		* replace dashes with periods
 		* removed repeated words, like bodybody became body
 		* put a period in between each part of the variable name to help with readability
 		* the Code Book provides the details about each variable.

-###	5. From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.
+###	Step 5.
+From the data set in step 4, create a second, independent tidy data set with the average of each variable for each activity and each subject.

 	There were many ways to accomplish this.
 	I took a very simplistic approach to doing this since my experience in R was limited